ADScanPro/adscan/README.md

 ```

 Alternatively, download a pre-built binary from the [releases](https://github.com/ADscanPro/adscan/releases) page and place it in your `$PATH`.

+2.  **Run the Installer**:
+    ```sh
+    adscan install
+    ```
+    This command will:
+    - Set up the necessary Python virtual environment.
+    - Install all required Python packages.
+    - Download and configure external tools and wordlists.

+3.  **Verify the Installation**:
+    After the installation completes, you can check if all components are set up correctly:
+    ```sh
+    adscan check
+    ```
+    This command will perform a series of checks and report the status of dependencies and tools.

 ⚡ Ready to hack your first domain?
 Run `adscan start` and share your asciicast with #adscan on Twitter.